alexbecker/prompt-injection/paper.typ

 and trust that whatever other non-privileged input the LLM is fed by others will not cause it to ignore these instructions.
 This is particularly necessary for deploying LLMs as agents, which must be able to take autonomous actions.

-_Prompt injection_---a term coined by Willison in 2022 as an analogy to SQL injections @willison2022 after Goodside’s public demonstration against GPT-3 @goodside2022 but previously reported privately to OpenAI @cefalu2022 ---refers to a loosely-defined collection of techniques used to trigger an LLM to ignore or modify instructions provided by the author of an LLM-based agent or application.
+_Prompt injection_---a term coined by Willison in 2022 as an analogy to SQL injections @willison2022 after the first public demonstration against GPT-3 @goodside2022 @cefalu2022 ---refers to a loosely-defined collection of techniques used to trigger an LLM to ignore or modify instructions provided by the author of an LLM-based agent or application.
 The term _jailbreak_ is sometimes used interchangeably, but often refers to a broader class of techniques used to elicit other classes of undesirable behavior such as providing instructions for law-breaking activities.